 Beautiful Again, the first single to be released from the album, was a hit for a couple of different reasons.
 Aside from Williams being voted Best New Artist at the 2006 World Music Festival, Beautiful Again was voted best video and the song later grabbed the attention of MTV’s reality hit series The Hill’s, featuring in the season 2 finale.

 Invited to perform on numerous TV shows around the country, Williams toured extensively.
-It was during this period he caught the eye of some major promoters finding himself performing inside the biggest stadiums in the US and sharing the stage with some of the hottest rockers in the business – Counting Crows, Vertical Horizon, Goo Goo Dolls, Creed and Chris Daughtry.
+It was during this period he caught the eye of some major promoters finding himself performing inside the biggest stadiums in the US and sharing the stage with some of the hottest rockers in the business – Counting Crows, Vertical Horizon, Goo Goo Dolls, Creed, Chris Daughtry, MatchBox Twenty, Sting and many more.

 With a new lease on life Williams returned to the recording studio, this time helping raise money and awareness in the US with his song Warrior for the Wounded Warriors - the men and women returning from the war in Iraq and Afghanistan with debilitating injuries.